 Interestingly, beneath all of the suspense, set ups, escapes, and moments of hilarity (trust me – when “Gotham” gets its comedic timing down, as it does here, it gets it right), this episode touched on a topic nearly every human being has had to deal with – fear.
-Granted, this emotion has been at work in the background on the show, an elephant in the room of sorts; but until this episode it’s never been directly addressed.
-While fear isn’t some kind of evil power in and of itself, it can be crippling, especially when it comes to phobias, which are normal fears magnified to near-debilitating levels.
+Granted, this emotion has been at work in the background, an elephant in the room of sorts, but until this episode it’s never been directly addressed.
+While fear isn’t an evil power in and of itself, it can be crippling, especially when it comes to phobias, which are normal fears magnified to debilitating levels.
 Dr. Crane (a.k.a.
 Scarecrow’s Daddy) takes advantage of people’s fears and uses them against them as an excuse to commit murder.
 Oh, and also harvest their adrenal glands.

-If I may delve into the realm of pure speculation for just a moment, I’d like to share my theory as to why the writers might have given him death as his greatest fear.
-Consider Bullock’s surface personality (not his core) – rough, gruff, and sarcastic.
+If I may delve into the realm of pure speculation for a moment, I’d like to share my theory as to why the writers might have given Bullock death as his greatest fear.
+Consider his surface personality (not his core) – rough, gruff, and sarcastic.
 He’s the type of guy you’d peg as being afraid of something silly or minor, if he was afraid of anything at all.
-Hence comes the delightful irony of his character: Bullock is a figure of many shades, not just one color.
-In other words, it’s easy to put him in the character box of the “rough and tumble cop” but he’s more than that.
-Bullock’s own admission of his greatest fear wasn’t, as I initially thought, done to poke fun at people he figured were nutters.
+Hence comes the delightful truth: Bullock is a figure of many shades, not just one color.
+In other words, it’s easy to put him in the trope box of “rough and tumble cop” but he’s more than that.
+Bullock’s own admission of his greatest fear wasn’t done to poke fun at people he figured were nutters.
 It was genuine.
 Bullock really is afraid of death and you wonder if working in homicide has put that worry inside of him.
 He doesn’t want to end up like one of the many victims he sees, so perhaps by exuding a tough exterior, he thinks he can protect himself.
-This was a very vulnerable moment for Bullock and it simply added to my enjoyment of him as a character.
+This was a very vulnerable moment for Bullock and it added to my enjoyment of him as a character.

 Ahoy, Mooney mateys!